alex-gutev/live_cells/README.md

 ### Basics

-The basis of this package is the `ValueCell` which provides the cell interface.
+The basis of this package is the `ValueCell` interface which provides the cell interface.
 Every cell has a `value` and a set of observers which react to changes in the value.

 A `MutableCell` is a cell which can have its `value` property set directly: